Padmé Amidala: The Phantom Menace

-Padmé makes her first appearance in The Phantom Menace (1999) as the recently elected queen of Naboo.
+Padmé makes her first appearance in The Phantom Menace (1999) as the recently-elected queen of Naboo.
 She is dedicated to ending her planet's occupation by the Trade Federation.
-She negotiates with Federation Viceroy Nute Gunray, who attempts to force her to sign a treaty which would legitimize the Federation's occupation.
-Padmé escapes from Naboo with the help of Jedi Master Qui-Gon Jinn and his apprentice Obi-Wan Kenobi.
+She negotiates with Federation Viceroy Nute Gunray, who attempts to force her to sign a treaty which would legally allow the Federation's occupation.
+Padmé escapes from Naboo with the help of Jedi Master Qui-Gon Jinn and his Padawan apprentice Obi-Wan Kenobi.
 On the way to Coruscant, they are forced to land on Tatooine to repair their ship.
 Disguised as a handmaiden, Padmé meets the nine-year-old slave boy Anakin Skywalker.
 She witnesses him win a podrace that both aids her mission to Coruscant and secures his freedom.
-She and Anakin bond during their journey from Tatooine to Coruscant.
+She and Anakin bond as they journey from Tatooine to Coruscant.

 Padmé consults with Senator Palpatine, who encourages her to appeal to the Senate to resolve Naboo's conflict with the Federation.
-Palpatine, who is secretly the Sith Lord Darth Sidious, persuades her to make a motion to have Supreme Chancellor Valorum removed from office, which enables Palpatine to be elected in his place.
-Padmé returns to Naboo to fight for her planet's freedom, enlisting the aid of Jar Jar Binks and his Gungan tribe.
-The Gungans create a diversion to lure the Federation's droid armies away from the palace, which has been seized by Gunray.
+Palpatine, who is secretly the Sith Lord Darth Sidious, persuades her to make a motion to have Supreme Chancellor Valorum removed from office, which enables Palpatine to be elected as his successor.
+Padmé returns to Naboo to fight for her planet's freedom, enlisting the aid of Jar Jar Binks and the Gungan people.
+The Gungans create a diversion to lure the Federation's droid armies away from Theed; which has been seized by Gunray.
 A small force led by Padmé enters the palace and captures Gunray, which ends the occupation of Naboo.